ms/buildtogether.tech/fairness/index.md

 long delays waiting for feedback to asking candidates to spend several days working for free on programming assignments.
 These aren't just signs of dysfunctional company culture: they also make hiring harder for some people than others.
-For example, a single parent or someone caring for a relative with a chronic illness may simply not be able to devote ten hours to an unpaid side project.
-If doing that is required as part of the interview process, the company is effectively preferring people who are economically secure and have lots of free time, which doesn't correlate with how well they can program in a full-time job.
+For example, a single parent or someone caring for a relative with chronic illness may not be able to devote ten hours to an unpaid side project.
+If the interview process requires that, the company is effectively biased toward people who are economically secure and have lots of free time, which doesn't correlate with how well they can program in a full-time job.

 <div class="callout" markdown="1">